 Contact: email@example.com or 1-800-361-8404 toll free

-Certification Discount: Voucher 2020: Specialty Association Membership Discount!
+Specialty Association Membership Discount!
 Nurses who are members of CACCN – SAVE 20%* on initial or renewal application fees.
+CACCN has limited voucher codes available.
 To obtain a voucher code, you must be a current member or must join CACCN.
-Voucher should be used at the time of examination registration, however if you have already applied, you may obtain the code and contact CNA via email at firstname.lastname@example.org with confirmation of CACCN membership in the national association and the voucher along with a request to be refunded the 20% discount.
-Contact email@example.com to obtain your Discount Voucher Code.
+Voucher should be used at the time of examination registration, however if you have already applied, you may obtain the code and contact CNA via email at email@example.com with confirmation of CACCN membership in the national association and the voucher along with a request to be refunded the 20% discount.

 - Canadian Nurses Foundation Certification Awards